HuobiRDCenter/huobi_cpp_contract/README.md

   - [Folder structure](#Folder-Structure)
   - [Client](#Client)
   - [Response](#Response)

 - [Request examples](#Request-examples)

   - [Market data](#Market-data)

 - [Subscription examples](#Subscription-examples)

   - [Subscribe trade update](#Subscribe-trade-update)

 ## Quick Start

-The SDK is run and test in c++17, you can import the source code after dowload it.
+The SDK is run and test in C++ 17, you can import the source code after dowload it.

 The folder **huobi_futures** is SDK API code source as interface library.
 The folder **test** is a unit test what you can find usage of each API interface in.